Skip to content

 Be cautious while running an app as administrator

-While running Device Manager as Administrator on Windows 11 grants it elevated privileges, which can potentially bypass system security restrictions.
+Running Device Manager as Administrator on Windows 11 grants it elevated privileges, which can potentially bypass system security restrictions.
 Please proceed with care and only run trusted applications in this mode.
 At Winsides.com, we advise our users to use Administrator privileges only when absolutely necessary to perform tasks requiring elevated rights.
 Misuse of administrative privileges may lead to System Vulnerabilities, Data Loss, System Instability, Security Concerns, Irreversible Changes, etc.

 Why Run Group Policy Editor as Administrator?

-Running the Group Policy Editor with elevated rights will ensures that you have full control over all policy settings and configurations.
+Running the Group Policy Editor with elevated rights will ensure that you have full control over all policy settings and configurations.
 By default, even if you open gpedit.msc as a standard user, certain permissions or settings may be restricted.
 For example:

 • You may be unable to modify computer configuration policies.